noootown/NCTU_cowbei/README.md

 ## Environment
 - python3
 ## Step
 1. To crawl posts from Facebook, you need to edit ```config.json```.
 Please access [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/) and get your Facebook token and fanpage ID.
-There's no need to worry about the token being uploaded to Github pages, since the token will expire in two hours.
+There's no need to worry about the token being uploaded to GitHub pages since the token will expire in two hours.
 Here's the picture:

 ![](./explorer.png)